pip-services/pip-services-docs/content/en/golang/rabbitmq/queues/rabbitmq_message_queue.md

 - **receiver**: [IMessageReceiver](../../../messaging/queues/imessage_receiver) - receiver used to receive incoming messages.

 #### MoveToDeadLetter
-Permanently removes a message from the queue and sends it to dead letter queue.
+Permanently removes a message from the queue and sends it to the dead letter queue.

 - Important: This method is not supported by RabbitMQ.

 > (c [*RabbitMQMessageQueue]()) MoveToDeadLetter(message [*MessageEnvelope](../../../messaging/queues/message_envelope)) (err error)

 - **message**: [*MessageEnvelope](../../../messaging/queues/message_envelope) - message to be removed.
-- **returns**: (err error) - error or if nil no errors occured.
+- **returns**: (err error) - error or nil if no errors occurred.

 #### OpenWithParams
 Opens the component with given connection and credential parameters.